Display¶

 : Two distinct functions have to be implemented to take and give a binary semaphore.LLUI_DISPLAY_IMPL_flush

-: According the display buffer mode (see Display Configurations), theflush
+: According to the display buffer policy (see Display Configuration), theflush

 function has to be implemented.
-This function must not be blocking and not performing the copy directly.
-Another OS task or a dedicated hardware must be configured to perform the buffer copy.
+This function must not block and not perform the flush directly.
+Another OS task or dedicated hardware must be configured to perform the flush.

-Several optional Abstraction Layer API are available in LLUI_DISPLAY_impl.h
+Several optional Abstraction Layer APIs are available in LLUI_DISPLAY_impl.h

-All MicroUI drawings (available in Painter class) are calling a native function.
+All MicroUI drawings (available in the Painter class) call a native function.

 The MicroUI native drawing functions are listed in LLUI_PAINTER_impl.h